gayathri-r7/keycloak-101/README.md

 ## Docker network

-To make it easy to connect Keycloak to OpenLDAP and the mail server create a user defined network:
+To make it easy to connect Keycloak to OpenLDAP create a user defined network:

 ```sh
 $ docker network create app-network